XiaoMi/mace/docs/getting_started/how_to_build.rst

     $CAFFE_ROOT/build/tools/upgrade_net_proto_binary MODEL.caffemodel MODEL.new.caffemodel

 ============================
-3. Build static library
+3. Build static/shared library
 ============================

 -----------------
 3.1 Overview
 -----------------
-MiAI Compute Engine only build static library.
+MiAI Compute Engine can build either static or shared library (which is specified by ``dynamic_link`` in YAML model deployment file).
 The followings are two use cases.

 * **Build well tuned library for specific SoCs**